tudelft3d/geo2021/supervisors/index.md

 ### A0 (Preparation)

+- Make sure your students submit their case before the [registration deadline](../dates/), which should be at the end of week 2.
-- Approve the supervisory team of your students before week 4 of every quarter.
+- Approve the supervisory team of your students before the end of week 4.
-- Schedule the A1 date in SuperSaaS before the [registration deadline](../dates/).
+- Schedule the A1 date in SuperSaaS before the before the end of week 4.

 ### A1 (Kick-off)